nest-cloud/nestcloud/README.md

 # NestCloud

-A NodeJS micro-service solution based on consul, writing by typescript language and NestJS framework.
+A NodeJS micro-service solution based on Consul, writing by Typescript language and NestJS framework.

 ## Components